agentlang-ai/agentlang-clj/README.md

 ### **Open | Enterprise-grade | Production-ready**

 The AgentLang language specification, its compiler and runtime are open source.
-The code you build in AgentLang can run anywhere - **avoiding the vendor lock-in** of other AI agent/programming platforms.
+AgentLang programs can run anywhere - **avoiding the vendor lock-in** of other AI agent/programming platforms.
 AgentLang programs run on the JVM and can make use of any of the millions of existing Java/Clojure and other JVM libraries out there.
-AgentLang runtime has native integration with databases, vector dbs, auth systems.
 AgentLang comes with all the modern tooling, dependency management and REPL needed to build production-grade agents and apps.

 [Website](https://agentlang-ai.github.io/agentlang/) - [Examples](#examples) - [Documentation](/docs/#readme)